Service Overview

 What is MFA CA policy for NHSmail?

-MFA Conditional Access is the new strategic MFA solution made available by Microsoft – it is a feature of Azure AD that allows the definition of policies that require additional authentication methods before granting access to an application or service.
-In relation to the NHSmail platform, it will work the same as MFA turned on per-user – users enabled for MFA CA will be prompted to authenticate via a second factor when logging in.
+MFA Conditional Access is the new strategic MFA solution made available by Microsoft – it is a feature of Entra ID that allows the definition of policies that require additional authentication methods before granting access to an application or service.
+In relation to the NHSmail platform, it works the same as MFA turned on per-user – users enabled for MFA CA are prompted to authenticate via a second factor when logging in.

 What are the benefits for NHS organisations?